-Our competition came to a close last week, and we are now tasked with the challenge of picking just 50 designs for our Beermat Character exhibition, to be exhibited alongside 22 invited artists (more details coming soon!).
+Our competition came to a close last week, and we are now tasked with the challenge of picking just 50 designs for our Beermat Character exhibition, to be exhibited alongside 22 invited artists.

 With such a diverse collection of Beermat Characters to choose from, we thought it would be a brilliant opportunity to invite a selection of leading publishers, writers and character designers to join us on our challenge!
 We’re delighted to confirm that our judges are: IdN magazine, Neil Bennett, editor of Digital Arts magazine, Lars Denicke & Peter Thaler at Pictoplasma, educator, writer & illustrator Lawrence Zeegen, illustrator Alex Mathers, Claire Rowlands, co-founder of Momiji, Polly & Chris, co-founders of WRAP & Adam Irwin at ThunderChunky.